AquaINFRA/pygeoapi/README.md

 ### Asynchronous

-* Note that asynchronous operation is enabled by default in the AquaINFRA branch, in `pygeoapi-config.yml`.
+* Note that asynchronous operation is enabled by default in the AquaINFRA branch by default, in `pygeoapi-config.yml`.
-* If you set up from scratch, make sure to uncomment this section to enable asynchronous operations, and put a path to a directory/database file (pygeoapi / the user that runs pygeoapi needs write permissions for that directory:
+* If you set up pygeoapi from scratch, make sure to uncomment this section to enable asynchronous operations, and put a path to a directory/database file (pygeoapi, i.e. the user that runs pygeoapi, needs write permissions for that directory:

 ```
     manager: